-Here are 10 ways I’ve learned to respond to my critics (actually 9, I’d love to hear your 10th).
+10 healthy ways to respond to my critics (actually 9, I’d love to hear your 10th).

 - Give them your ear, but within reason.
 Don’t allow someone to destroy you with caustic criticism.

-- Let your body language communicate that you are truly trying to understand.
+- Let your body language communicate that you are really trying to understand their criticism.

-- Avoid an immediate retort such as “Yea but,” or “You’re wrong,” or some other defensive response.
+- Avoid an immediate retort such as, “Yea but,” “You’re wrong,” or some other defensive response.

 - Breath this silent prayer, “Lord, give me grace to respond and not react.”

-- Before responding take a few moments to check what you’re about to say.
-Abe used to suggest counting to 100 when you get angry.
-That may a bit of overkill, but he is on to something.
+- Before responding, take a few moments to check what you’re about to say.
+President Lincoln suggested that we when we get angry we should count to 100 before responding.
+That may a bit of overkill, but counting helps us avoid reacting.

-- Look for the proverbial ‘grain of truth’ in the criticism.
+- Look for the proverbial ‘grain of truth’ in the criticism, and learn from it.

-- If you see more than a grain of truth and you can’t process it alone, seek feedback from the safe person in your life. (see my blog post on What to Look for in a Safe Person).
+- If you see more than a grain of truth and you can’t process it alone, seek feedback from a safe person in your life. (see my post on What to Look for in a Safe Person).

 - Learn from your critics on how best to deliver criticism to others.
-When someone delivers criticism that you received well, ask yourself what about how they did it made it easer to receive.
-For those who botched it, remember to avoid their tactics.
+When someone delivers criticism that you received well, ask yourself what they did that made it easer to receive.
+For those who botched it, remember to avoid those tactics.